-Alf Cook came from Goole in Yorkshire, and joined the Territorial Army (King's Own Yorkshire Light Infantry) in 1934.
-Shortly before the outbreak of war he joined the Regular Army and transferred to the Royal Artillery, serving with them until 1941, when he joined the Army Physical Training Corps.
+Alfred ‘Alf’ Cook was born on the 9 January 1917, and came from Goole in Yorkshire, and joined the Territorial Army (King’s Own Yorkshire Light Infantry) in 1934.
+Shortly before the outbreak of war, 1 April 1939, he joined the Regular Army and transferred to the Royal Artillery, where he was assigned to the 91st Anti-Aircraft Regiment, RA He served with them until the 21 February 1941, when he joined the Army Physical Training Corps.

-A couple of years later he volunteered for airborne forces and qualified as a military parachutist, as part of a cadre of ten Sgt Instructors from the APTC, on course 42, which ran at RAF Ringway in December 1943.
+The following year he volunteered for Airborne Forces and qualified as a military parachutist, as part of a cadre of ten Sgt Instructors from the APTC, on course 42, which ran at RAF Ringway in December 1942.

 Although Cook’s efforts to free Trevor were ultimately unsuccessful, this exceptional act of bravery resulted in Cook being awarded the George Medal later that year.
 Fortunately, the unlucky paratrooper was later hauled back into the aircraft.

-Cook attended a refresher course in May 1944 at RAF Ringway and took part in the Battle of Arnhem later that year, attached as a Staff Sergeant Instructor to Headquarters Troop of the 1st Airlanding Anti Tank Battery, where he was taken prisoner.
+Cook attended a refresher course in May 1944 at RAF Ringway.
+On Sunday, 17 September 1944, he took off for Operation ‘Market-Garden’ and took part in the Battle of Arnhem, attached as a Staff Sergeant Instructor to Headquarters Troop of the 1st Airlanding Anti Tank Battery, where he took part in the battle around the northern part of the Arnhem road bridge.
+He was wounded during the course of the battle, in the left thigh and the small of his back, and taken prisoner on the 21 September 1944.

-Following repatriation from the PoW camp in 1945, Alf Cook served for two months at the Army School of Physical Training and then completed the remainder of his service as Company Sergeant Major (Instructor) at the Army Air Corps Depot until his demobilisation to the Army Reserve in March 1946.
+Following repatriation from the PoW camp in 1945, Alf Cook served for two months at the Army School of Physical Training, 19 May to 17 July 1945, and then completed the remainder of his service as Company Sergeant Major (Instructor) at the Army Air Corps Depot until his demobilisation to the Army Reserve on the 9 March 1946.

 Alf Cook met his future wife, Dolly, in 1940 while working at Rotherham Drill Hall and they married after the war in 1948.